cchipman21804/EnterpriseCOBOLv6.3/README.md

 HEATINDX.cbl
 "Heat Index Calculator"
-Calculates the heat index from the outside air temperature and the relative humidity
+Calculates the heat index from the outside air temperature and the relative humidity.
+HEATINDX runs interactively in a Unix shell or from the TSO READY prompt.

 HELLO.cbl
 the classic "Hello World!"
+HELLO runs interactively in a Unix shell or from the TSO READY prompt.

 LOANPYMT.cbl
 "Monthly Loan Payment Calculator"
-Time Value of Money calculation utility that calculates the monthly payment of a loan with monthly compounded interest, from the principal, the annual interest rate, and the term (in years)
+Time Value of Money calculation utility that calculates the monthly payment of a loan with monthly compounded interest, from the principal, the annual interest rate, and the term (in years).
+LOANPYMT runs interactively in a Unix shell or from the TSO READY prompt.

 RANDOM.cbl
 demonstrates the COBOL intrinsic functions - RANDOM, and CURRENT-DATE